MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/2024/technical-preview-2405.md

 ### Unable to import or connect to Powershell Configuration Manager module via console

-While importing or connecting to Configuration manager Powershell module via CM console users will get the following error message:
+While importing or connecting to Configuration manager Powershell module via CM console users get the following error message :
 `PS C:\Build\AdminConsole\bin> Import-Module .\ConfigurationManager.psd1
 Import-Module : The module manifest 'C:\Build\AdminConsole\bin\ConfigurationManager.psd1' could not be processed because it is not a valid Windows PowerShell restricted language file.
 Remove the elements that are not permitted by the